crodier/software-blog/_posts/2025-02-23-on-leadership.md

 When you give feedback, the easiest way to suggest something is to say "I like to do." statements, about how you like to do things.
-Then you are not saying anyting negative.
+Then you are not saying anything negative.
 You are merely saying, this is how I like to do it.
 Not that the current way is wrong, and also you are not saying that your way is better, just that you like to do it this way.

-If you want to be slightly more forceful, you can then ask to "could we try it once my way, and compare."
+If you want to be slightly more forceful, you can then ask "could we try it once my way, and compare."
 This second push can be saved for times when you are certain something needs to be re-done.
 Again you are not saying the current way is bad, only that your approach has certain merits.
 You can mention the merits, maybe briefly.

-Sometimes you can say it, but then leave it to the engineer if they want to try it your way.
+Other times you may mention how you prefer things, but then leave it to the engineer if they want to try it your way.
 You leave it as an opportunity for them.
 This is the only way to give feedback as a principal.

-As a manager, you can be a bit stronger and say that you prefer things be done a certain way; but again you are not saying it is necessarily better, but that it is what you know and you have this preference.
+As a manager, you can be a bit stronger and say that you prefer things be done a certain way; but again you are not saying it is necessarily better, but it is what you know - you have this preference.

 Every conversation you have, and every bit of feedback you give is this exact act happening repeatedly.
 The most difficult thing about Principal Engineering is that every day, every conversation you have is a "Crucial Conversation."
-It is like you are a congress person, an elected official, elected by the management team to vote on decisions (where management co-owns the decisions, and then they have their ownership chain, and are making the same recommendations upwards.)
+It is like you are a congress person, an elected official, elected by the management team to give opinions on much of the work (where management co-owns the decisions, and then they have their ownership chain, and are making the same recommendations upwards.)

-As a principal engineer or manager, you are not going to lunch with your crew of four programmers every day, and can reflect back tomorrow on something which happened recently, or months ago and laugh, retract what you said.
+In contrast to pre-principal engineering work, you are not going to lunch with your crew of four programmers every day, and can reflect back tomorrow on something which happened recently, or months ago and laugh, retract what you said.
-You may not speak to the engineer you talk with today for months, (and you may not remember what you said.)
+As a principal, you may not speak to the engineer you talk with today for months,
+(and you may not remember what you said.)

 You need to use extreme care for these conversations, for this reason.
 You are in this way like a Priest or a public figure.
 People have very little time to get to know you.
 Despite the focus of your life being technical, you are now